-Long answer: China allows VPN providers to operate as long as they cooperate with the state, which defeats the privacy purpose of having a VPN in the first place.
-Using a VPN in China is not officially illegal, but many VPN services are banned, and the government often threatens to block VPNs altogether.
+Long answer: Using a VPN in China is not officially illegal.
+China allows VPN providers to operate as long as they cooperate with the state, which defeats the privacy purpose of having a VPN in the first place.
+Many VPN services are banned, and the government often threatens to block VPNs altogether.

 The Chinese government has even gone as far as removing all VPN apps from China’s Apple Store.

 So, why doesn’t China block VPNs and VPN software altogether?

 Well, it’s because VPNs are required for business in China, particularly international trade.

 VPNs protect data sent between China and the rest of the world.
 Shutting down all VPNs in China would drastically limit the ability of global companies to conduct business in China.

 There are still many inconsistencies regarding individual rights versus business rights for using a VPN.
 But, it’s important to note that to date, no foreign VPN users have ever been punished for using a VPN while traveling in China unless they were using it to speak out against the state or the Chinese government.

 Some VPN providers do work in China, but you can’t have VPN server locations in the country unless you play by the government’s rules.
 And even if you do, there are issues with the VPN services.

 The Great Firewall is constantly adapting.
 China’s tactics are sophisticated, and they find new ways to limit their citizens’ access to the internet.
 That’s why patterns of what does and does not work in terms of VPNs are inconsistent and difficult to detect or analyze.

 The biggest problem is that it’s possible to distinguish VPN usage from the regular traffic.
 So, it has become a constant battle between VPN providers and the Chinese government.
 It’s interesting to note that there are additional issues with VPN connections during China’s more significant national holidays, like the Chinese Communist Party’s anniversaries.